hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/flutter-graphql/tutorial-site/content/queries/2-create-query.md

 +      ),
 ```

-As `delete` and `toggleIsCompleted` depends on our local list and will not work now.So let's leave them empty
+`delete` and `toggleIsCompleted` will not work now as it depends on our local list.
+So let's leave them empty for now.

 Woot!
 You have written your first GraphQL integration with Flutter.
 Easy isn't it?

 How does this work?
 -------------------
-When you wrapped your widget with `Query` widget, It provides builder method which gives you result as `QueryResult` object which have several variables to use.
+When you wrapped your widget with `Query` widget, It provides a builder method which gives you result as `QueryResult` object which has several variables to use.
 Most important ones are:

 `loading`: A boolean that indicates whether the request is in flight.
 If loading is true, then the request hasn't finished.
 Typically this information can be used to display a loading spinner.

-`errors`: A runtime error with graphQLErrors and networkError properties.
+`errors`: A runtime error with GraphQLErrors and NetworkError properties.
 Contains information about what went wrong with your query.

 `data`: An object containing the result of your GraphQL query.
 This will contain our actual data from the server.
 In our case, it will be the todo data.

 Using the `data`, we are parsing the results from the server.
-In our query, `data`  has an array `todos` which can be mapped over to create `TodoItem` object which then used to create `TodoItemTile` widget.
+In our query, `data`  has an array `todos` which can be mapped over to create `TodoItem` object which then can be used to create `TodoItemTile` widget.

-If you noted, there has been some client side filtering to the todos that are displayed.
-Like to collect all active todo or completed todo.
+If you have noted, there has been some client side filtering to the todos that are displayed.
+For example to collect all active todo or completed todo.
 For that follow the same procedure and add following queries to your `lib/data/todo_fetch.dart` file.

 ```dart
 static String fetchActive = """query getActiveTodos{